magneticmg/joomlatools-framework/README.md

 ## Production Ready

-The framework uses a conservative development approach focused on the lowest common denominator, at time of writing this is Joomla 2.5 and PHP 5.3.
-The framework is fully forwards compatible with Joomla 3.x and PHP 5.x.
+The framework uses a conservative development approach focused on the lowest common denominator, at time of writing this is Joomla 3.x and PHP 5.3.
+The framework is fully forwards compatible with PHP 7.

 The framework follows the [semantic versioning standard](http://semver.org/).
 Rest assured : it's designed for stability and compatibility.
 We promise that all minor versions will be 100% backwards compatible.
 Only in major versions backwards